serbrious/neuro-game-sdk/Randy/README.md

 For example, by sending the command below, you can simulate an action being executed.

+Randy will only send actions if he is forced to.
+He will not execute actions randomly.
+Use the above example to manually execute actions.

 ```bash
 curl --request POST \
   --url http://localhost:1337/ \